How to Give a Cat Insulin

 Load the syringe with the appropriate amount of insulin.

-• Remove the insulin from the refrigerator, gently agitate the vial by rolling it between the palms of your hands.
+• Remove the insulin from the refrigerator, gently agitate the vial by rolling it between the palms of your hands (or shake vigorously if using Vetsulin).

 • Wipe the injection cap of the insulin vial with an alcohol swab to clean it.